John Cody

-John Patrick Cody (December 24, 1907 – April 25, 1982) was an American bishop and cardinal of the Roman Catholic Church.
-A native of St. Louis, he served as Bishop of Kansas City–Saint Joseph (1956–1961), Archbishop of New Orleans (1964–1965), and Archbishop of Chicago (1965–1982).
+John Patrick Cody (December 24, 1907 – April 25, 1982) was an American Catholic prelate who served as Bishop of Kansas City–Saint Joseph (1956–1961), Archbishop of New Orleans (1964–1965), and Archbishop of Chicago (1965–1982).
 He was named a cardinal in 1967.

 Biography

 Early life and education

 John Cody was born in St. Louis, Missouri, to Thomas Joseph and Mary (née Begley) Cody.
 His father was an Irish immigrant who became deputy chief of the St Louis Fire Department.
 After attending Holy Rosary Parochial School, he entered St. Louis Preparatory Seminary at age 13.
 He remained at St. Louis until 1926, when he was sent to continue his studies at the Pontifical North American College in Rome.
 He earned a Doctor of Philosophy degree (1928) and a Doctor of Sacred Theology (1932) from the College of the Propagation of the Faith.

 Priesthood

 Cody was ordained to the priesthood by Cardinal Francesco Marchetti Selvaggiani on December 8, 1931.
 He remained in Rome for the next six years as a staff member of the North American College and an official of the Vatican Secretariat of State.
 In 1938, he earned a Doctor of Canon Law degree from the Pontifical Roman Athenaeum S. Apollinare, and was awarded the Benemerenti medal for his services to the Secretariat of State.
-Upon his return to the United States, Cody served as private secretary to Archbishop John J. Glennon until 1940, when he became chancellor of the Archdiocese of St. Louis.
-He was named a privy chamberlain in 1939 and a domestic prelate in 1946.
-He accompanied Archbishop Glennon to Rome when the latter was named a cardinal, and was on hand when Glennon died on the return trip.
+Upon his return to the United States, Cody served as private secretary to Archbishop of St. Louis John J. Glennon until 1940, when he became chancellor of the Archdiocese of St. Louis.
+Cody was named a privy chamberlain in 1939 and a domestic prelate in 1946.
+He accompanied Archbishop Glennon to Rome in 1946 when the latter was named a cardinal, and was on hand when Glennon died in Ireland on the return trip.